 I just love how pretty these turned out.
 The striking red and white against the black candy and silver flecks!
 WOW!
 The truly are simply stunning!

-Real Rose Cake Pop Tutorial
+Real Rose Chocolate Cake Pops

-Use a 1 tablespoon cookie scoop to measure out 40 cake balls.
+- Use a 1 tablespoon cookie scoop to measure out 40 cake balls.
 Roll the cake balls smooth and place them on a cookie sheet lined with wax paper.

-Melt your candy melts in a ceramic mug for 1 minute in the microwave.
+- Melt your candy melts in a ceramic mug for 1 minute in the microwave.
 Stir it and then melt at 70% power for 45 seconds.

-Dip the tip of a lollipop stick into the melted candy and insert it into the cake ball.
+- Dip the tip of a lollipop stick into the melted candy and insert it into the cake ball.
 Complete all of them.

-You may have to reheat the melts.
+- You may have to reheat the melts.
 Just reheat at 70% power for 30 seconds and stir.

-Dip the cake ball into the candy melts and stand them up like a candy apple to dry.
+- Dip the cake ball into the candy melts and stand them up like a candy apple to dry.
 Complete all the cake pops.

-Rub the silver leaf on.
+- Rub the silver leaf on.
 You may need to brush on a bit of water to make the silver leaf stick.

-When all the cake pops are dipped and have the silver leaf added, you can wrap them in a plastic bag or put them into a container and store them in the fridge.
+- When all the cake pops are dipped and have the silver leaf added, you can wrap them in a plastic bag or put them into a container and store them in the fridge.

-When you’re ready for your big day, bring the cake pops to room temperature inside the containers to prevent condensation on the cake pops.
+- When you’re ready for your big day, bring the cake pops to room temperature inside the containers to prevent condensation on the cake pops.

-Cut the roses back to the bulb and dip the end into some melted black candy.
+- Cut the roses back to the bulb and dip the end into some melted black candy.
 Place it on the cake pop and hold it until it’s dry.

 For more fun Flower Cake Pops, check out these that I’ve made.